Jon Baldwin

-Jonathan Dupree Baldwin (born August 10, 1989) is a former American football wide receiver.
-He was drafted by the Kansas City Chiefs in the first round of the 2011 NFL Draft.
+Jonathan Dupree Baldwin (born August 10, 1989) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He was selected by the Kansas City Chiefs in the first round of the 2011 NFL draft.
 He played college football at Pittsburgh.
 Baldwin also played for the San Francisco 49ers.

-Early years
+Early life

-Baldwin attended Aliquippa (PA) in Aliquippa, Pennsylvania, where he was one of the country's elite receiver prospects and multi-sport (basketball and track) stars.
+Baldwin attended Aliquippa High School in Aliquippa, Pennsylvania, where he was one of the country's most elite receiver prospects and a multi-sport (basketball and track and field) star.
 In football, he was a SuperPrep All-American and was the Northeast Offensive Player of the Year.
-He was selected to the Pittsburgh Post-Gazette "Fabulous 22", to the Pittsburgh Tribune-Review "Terrific 25" and to the Harrisburg Patriot-News "Platinum 33".
+He was selected to the Pittsburgh Post-Gazette "Fabulous 22", to the Pittsburgh Tribune-Review "Terrific 25" and to the Harrisburg Patriot-News "Platinum 33."
 He compiled 62 catches for 1,083 yards (17.5 avg.) and 14 touchdowns his final two years, helping his team to a combined 19-4 record (.826), including berths in the WPIAL Class AA playoffs each season.
 He earned a combined eight varsity letters at Aliquippa High, including four in basketball, three in football and three in track.
 Academically, he had a 3.35 GPA.
 He was also selected to play in the 2008 U.S. Army All-American Bowl.

 In addition to being a national football recruit, Baldwin also had several Division I scholarship offers in basketball, including Marquette.
 He was an All-state performer, averaging 21.9 points, 8.6 rebounds and two blocks a game his senior year.
 He was teammates with fellow Pitt wide receiver Mike Shanahan.

 Also a standout track & field athlete, Baldwin competed in relays and sprints his junior and senior seasons.
 At the 2008 Midwestern Athletic Conference, he took second in the 200 meters, crossing the finish line at 22.07 seconds.
 He tied for first place in the 100 meters at the 2008 WPIAL AA/AAA Qualifiers, recording a career-best time of 10.70 seconds.
 At the PIAA T&F State Championships, he took bronze in the 100 meters, with a time of 10.94 seconds.
 In addition, he was also a member of the Quips' PIAA and WPIAL champion 4 × 100 m relay teams, that recorded a school-record of 42.47 seconds.

-Recruiting

 Regarded as a five-star recruit by Rivals.com, Baldwin was ranked as the No. 5 wide receiver in the nation, the No. 26 prospect in the nation and the No. 2 best player in the state of Pennsylvania.
 He was rated one of the country's top 40 overall prospects by Scout.com (No. 20) and PrepStar.com (No. 38).
 Among national receiver prospects, he was rated No. 3 by SuperPrep, No. 5 by Rivals and No. 6 by Scout.
 He was named to The Associated Press Pennsylvania Class AA All-State Team (first-team), and was No. 3 on Scout's East Top 100 list.